davedawkins/Sutil/public/doc/styling.md

     font-size: 2em;
 }
 ```
-Only the `p` nodes that don't have another particular style associated with it are affected. each call to `withStyles` creates a particular scope which can help you to encapsulate styles and avoid global conflicts.
+Only the `p` nodes that don't have another particular style associated with them are affected.
+Each call to `withStyles` creates a particular scope which can help you to encapsulate styles and avoid global conflicts.

-This also means that you can use `seq` expressions and `yield!` to append different styles for example:
+## Advanced Styling

+Styles don't have to be static collections; they can be calculated according to application state.

 ```fsharp
 let myArticleStyles =